desec-io/OQS-bind/README.md

 ## Algorithms
 Currently only DNSSEC is supported and tested with a small number of algorithms, but DoT and DoH inprinciple should work.
-I plan on eventually enabling more DNSSEC PQC algorithms in the future and automating enabling and disabling them, but for now this must be done by hand.
+I plan on eventually enabling more DNSSEC quantum resistant algorithms in the future and automating enabling and disabling them, but for now this must be done by hand.
 The algorithms we support in DNSSEC are as follows: